jfo/blag/_drafts/rudiments.md

 Everything in a computer is data.
 Data is `1`'s and `0`'s organized in specific ways and interpreted in specific ways.
 Everything a computer touches is data.

 Every file on your computer is just data, that's it.
-Different file formats encode things in differ
+Different file formats encode things in different ways, but they all boil down to `1` and `0` in the end, at least until we get quantum computers working at a consumer pricepoint.

 Interacting with your computer.
 --------------------------

-The computer is a machine.
-Alright, yeah, everyone knows this of course!
-It is a "calculator with benefits."
+The computer is a machine... a "calculator with benefits."
 But we are so used to interacting with it graphically that it can seem like that's all there is.
 We click, we scroll, we read.
 When I started, the command line terrified me, and why wouldn't it?
-It seems so alien and dangerous!
+It seemed so alien and dangerous.

-You should never run a command that you don't understand or that doesn't come from a trusted source, but there isn't anything to be afraid of.
-The command line, or terminal, is just another way to interact with the computer, that's it!
+Of course, you should never run a command that you don't understand or that doesn't come from a trusted source, but there really isn't anything to be afraid of.
+The command line, or terminal, is just another way to interact with the computer.

 There's nothing inherently better about this as compared to a graphical user interface (GUI) like the ones everyone who touches a computer these days is used to,

-everything is 1 and 0, ok.

 How do you interface with computers?
 We are so used to a gui, and that's fine, but an understanding of command line work is vital to being able to grok the